jedisct1/rust-coarsetime/README.md

 Available feature:

-* `nightly`: rust compile is rust-nightly - This is required to run benchmarks.
+* `wasi-abi2`: when targeting WASI, use the second preview of the ABI.
+Default is to use the regular WASI-core ABI.

 # Documentation